MDCNN-SID: Multi-scale Dilated Convolution Network for Singer Identification: Experiments

+In this section, we compare our method with baseline methods, i.e., i-vectors \cite{2015ivector} and x-vectors \cite{snyder2018x}.
+Both two methods are used in speaker recognition tasks and have shown good performance.

+We re-implemented these two methods and evaluated them on the datasets mentioned above.
+The comparison results of three different methods are arranged in the table \ref{tab.comparison}, where the proposed method is named MDCNN-SID.
+As is illustrated in the table above, The method we proposed has outperformed the baseline methods on every metric.
+Specifically, The score of Accuracy, Precision, Recall, and F1 of our proposed model are all four percentage points higher than that of the baseline model, which shows that the performance of our model has been greatly improved.

+It should be noted that we do not compare our proposed method with other recent novel methods because computing resources are limited.
+According to the experiment result, our proposed method may not work better than all previous works. but it doesn't mean the method we proposed is useless, On the contrary, even in the case of limited computing resources, our model has still shown strong performance. which indicates that our idea is feasible, and our model is expected to show its real power in the case of sufficient computing resources in the future.

-The size the 20 artists differs greatly from the number of artists in practical applications.
-We constructed and expanded the number of artists in the self-built Singer107 dataset, in which the artist category was expanded from 20 to 107 for comparison experiments.
-The results are shown in Table \ref{tab.rerun on 107}.
+The number of singers in Artist20 is far less than that of artists in the real world, which certainly can not satisfy the practical applications' requirements.
+To further evaluate our method in the case close to the real scene, we constructed and expanded the number of artists in the self-built Singer107 dataset, in which the artist category was expanded from 20 to 107 for comparison experiments as shown in Table \ref{tab.comparison}.

-From the experimental results on the dataset of 107 singers, the proposed method can still maintain high performance.
-The contrast baseline method decreases the recognition accuracy more significantly as the number of artists increases, while the proposed method can achieve an F1 value of 0.816.
+The result indicates that with the increase of artist categories, the performance of both baseline and our proposed method begin to degrade, but as shown in the table, we proposed method can still maintain high performance from the experimental results on the dataset of 107 singers(F1 score:0.816).
+The baseline method's recognition accuracy decreases more significantly as the number of artists increases.

-To intuitively verify the effectiveness of the proposed model, visualization of the bottleneck layer were conducted.

-After the bottleneck layer of the network, each input segment has been converted to a vector.
-For visualization, here we used a t-SNE method \cite{2008t-sne} to reduce the 20-dimension vector outputted by the bottleneck layer to a 2-dimension vector, shown in Fig. \ref{fig:bottle neck layer}.
-There are 20 artists with difference colors.
-We can see that the tracks belonging to the same artist are almost gathered together and the tracks belonging to different artists are almost separated, which demonstrates that the features learned by the proposed model have a good ability to distinguish artists.
-There also show overlaps on different clusters, the similar artist is prone to error classification on the domain of two-dimension.
-The rock bands such as Beatles, Queen, Aerosmith and Led zeppelin are clustered in the nearby section in the figure. while pop artists such as Madonna and Roxette are cluster in another corner in the figure.